.NET MAUI SDK observability reference

 $dotnet add package LaunchDarkly.SessionReplay

-Then, import the SDK namespace in your code:
+Then, import the SDK namespaces in your code:

 C#